serraict/wetering-production-control/docs/notes/template_review.md

 venvg was ignored intead of venv

+.python-version was missing, so wrong venv was created.
+Maybe do an assertion in the make bootstrap file

 ## Advice

 In general, do a git log on the template files to see what has changed and why.